Conflux-Chain/js-conflux-sdk/api.md

 - data `string`: the data send along with the transaction.
 - epochHeight `number`: TODO
 - from `string`: address of the sender.
-- gas `JSBI`: gas provided by the sender.
+- gas `BigInt`: gas provided by the sender.
 - gasPrice `number`: gas price provided by the sender in Drip.
 - hash `string`: hash of the transaction.
-- nonce `JSBI`: the number of transactions made by the sender prior to this one.
+- nonce `BigInt`: the number of transactions made by the sender prior to this one.
 - r `string`: ECDSA signature r
 - s `string`: ECDSA signature s
 - status `number`: 0 for success, 1 for error occured, `null` when the transaction is skipped or not packed.
-- storageLimit `JSBI`: TODO
+- storageLimit `BigInt`: TODO
 - chainId `number`: TODO
 - to `string`: address of the receiver. null when its a contract creation transaction.
 - transactionIndex `number`: integer of the transactions's index position in the block. `null` when its pending.
 - v `string`: ECDSA recovery id
-- value `JSBI`: value transferred in Drip.
+- value `BigInt`: value transferred in Drip.

 * **Examples**